-The Commission also addressed the issue of gender equality in several documents.
-In its Declaration on Women’s Participation in Elections, it stated that Implementation of the parity principle may lead to admit:
+The Commission also addressed the issue of gender equality in several of its documents.
+In its Declaration on Women’s Participation in Elections, it stated that Implementation of the parity principle may lead to:

 1. Elections by a list system

-- The obligation to ensure a composition of the candidates’ lists alternating men and women
+- The obligation to ensure the candidates’ lists alternate men and women

 - The refusal to register lists which do not respect such an alternating composition

 2. Elections in single-member constituencies